Mineville, New York

 Mineville is a hamlet and census-designated place (CDP) in the town of Moriah in Essex County, New York.
 The population was 1,269 at the 2010 census.
 Prior to the 2010 census, it was part of the Mineville-Witherbee, New York census-designated place.
 Mineville and Witherbee are located in the northern part of Moriah, northwest of Port Henry.
 Mineville was named for the iron ore mines that used to operate here.

 Geography

 Mineville is located at 44°5′35″N 73°31′6″W. According to the U.S. Census Bureau, the CDP has a total area of 9.6 sqkm, of which 0.02 sqkm, or 0.17%, is water.
 The CDP is located along County Road 7 at the junction of County Road 6, 5 mi northwest of Port Henry.

 Demographics

+Education

+The census-designated place is in the Moriah Central School District.